-The Board of Commissioners oversees and approves all official and/or advisory planning activities performed by various standing and ad-hock advisory committees and the regional organization's permanent staff of six individuals under the Commission's By-Laws.
-The thirty-one member board also retains all policy-making authority for the Commission and can function in between regularly scheduled monthly business meetings via an eleven-member Executive Committee composed of five officers, five at-large members and the Executive Director.
-Routine or day to day management of the Economic Development District's business affairs is accomplished through the Executive Director and Office Manager/Bookkeeper.
+The Board of Commissioners oversees and approves all official and/or advisory planning activities performed by various standing and ad hoc advisory committees and the regional organization's permanent staff of six individuals under the Commission's By-Laws.
+The thirty-one-member board also retains all policy-making authority for the Commission and can function in between regularly scheduled monthly business meetings via an eleven-member Executive Committee composed of five officers, five at-large members, and the Executive Director.
+Routine or day-to-day management of the Economic Development

+District's business affairs is accomplished through the Executive Director and Office Manager/Bookkeeper.
 Figure 1-2 depicts the current staffing of the Economic Development District.

-Figure 1-2: SCIRPDC Staffing (April 2020)
+Figure 1-2: SCIRPDC Staffing (April 2024)

-Staffing Position Individual Tenure Funding Sources Executive Director James Patrick 8 Years EDA, SBA, RBI, CDI, Title IX & Local Funds Office Manager/Bookkeeper Sharon Briscoe 34 Years Commission Funds Administrative Assistant Jeanne Dunahee 24 Years RBI, EDA, CDI, SBA, Title IX and Local Funds Grants Manager Luke Eastin 6 Years Local Grant Management Contracts Economic Development Planner Derek Sherman 1 Years EDA 301(b) Regional Human Services Transportation Planner Terri Finn 6 Years IDOT HSTP Funds
+, 1 , Staffing Position Individual Tenure Funding Sources Executive Director Luke J.L.
+Eastin 8 Years EDA, SBA, RBI, CDI, Title IX & Local Funds Office Manager/Bookkeeper Sharon Briscoe 43 Years Commission Funds EDA Planner/Loan Portfolio Manager Brooke Frederick 24 Years RBI, EDA,CDI, SBA, Title IX and Local Funds, EDA 301(b) Regional Human Services Transportation Planner Terri Finn 14 Years IDOT HSTP Funds Assistant Regional Human Services Transportation Planner Riley Anderson 2 Years IDOT HSTP Funds Economic Development Planner Chirayu Patel 1 Year Local Grant Management Contracts, EDA 301(b)

-The Commission organization has four standing committees which assist the governing body in managing administrative processes and programmatic functions.
-The committees are comprised of the following, (1) the Executive Committee, which meets in the interim between Commission meetings to act upon such matters as necessary; (2) the Budget and Operating Committee, that formulates an annual agency-wide operating budget; (3) the Personnel Policy Committee, which develops and updates the Commission's Personnel Policies and reviews any grievances arising from its interpretation; and (4) the Area-wide Loan Review Committee which makes recommendations to the Board of Commissioners regarding all loan requests.
+The Commission organization has four standing committees that assist the governing body in managing administrative processes and programmatic functions.
+The committees are comprised of the following, (1) the Executive Committee, which meets in the interim between Commission meetings to act upon such matters as necessary; (2) the Budget and Operating Committee, which formulates an annual agency-wide operating budget; (3) the Personnel Policy Committee, which develops and updates the Commission's Personnel Policies and reviews any grievances arising from its interpretation; and (4) the Area-wide Loan Review Committee which makes recommendations to the Board of Commissioners regarding all loan requests.

-The Commission coordinates the formulation of its economic development vision for the region, with a five-county, 30-member CEDS Advisory Committee which works directly with the District's Economic Development Planner, and other professional staff members in preparing and maintaining an up-to-date District CEDS document which reflects a wide spectrum of viewpoints regarding the analysis of local conditions, problems confronting the region, economic development opportunities and a series of long-term economic development goals and shorter-term measurable objectives to foster the economic advancement of the five-county region.
+The Commission coordinates the formulation of its economic development vision for the region, with a five-county, 30-member CEDS Advisory Committee, which works directly with the District's Economic Development Planner and other professional staff members to prepare and maintain an up-to-date District CEDS document.
+This document reflects a wide spectrum of viewpoints regarding the analysis of local conditions, regional challenges, economic development opportunities, and a series of long-term economic development goals, along with short-term measurable objectives to foster the economic advancement of the five-county region.

-This newly created District CEDS document represents an update to the earlier 2017-2019 District CEDS document and was principally authored by the District's professional staff reflecting local input derived from the five-county CEDS Advisory Committee.
-The approval of this District CEDS document is jointly vested in each of the five individual county boards, the thirty-one member Board of Commissioners, in addition to the staff of the Chicago Regional Offices of the Economic Development Administration.
+This newly created District CEDS document represents an update to the earlier 2020-2023 District CEDS document and was primarily authored by the district's professional staff, incorporating local input from the five-county CEDS Advisory Committee.
+The approval of this District CEDS document is jointly vested in each of the five individual county boards, the thirty-one-member Board of Commissioners, in addition to the staff of the Chicago Regional Offices of the Economic Development Administration.

-The Economic Development District's professional staff will be responsible for periodically reporting any progress on the attainment of the District CEDS development goals, objectives and implementation strategy to the Commission's governing body and the Economic Development Administration.
-As adjustments to the District's economic development strategy are required, they will be reflected in subsequent annual updates to the District CEDS document.
+The Economic Development District's professional staff will be responsible for periodically reporting any progress on the attainment of the district's CEDS development goals, objectives, and implementation strategy to the Commission's governing body and the Economic Development Administration.
+Any necessary adjustments to the district's economic development strategy will be reflected in subsequent annual updates to the District CEDS document.